Tour Duration: 14-Day, 13-Night

-- Pick up from hotel at 06.30 H, transfer to Airport Railway Station.
+- Pick up from the hotel at 06.30 H, transfer to Airport Railway Station.
 Depart for Srimangal at 07.00 H on 709 Parabat Express.
 Arrive Srimangal around 11.00 H, transfer to the resort.

 - In the afternoon, walk through the trails inside tea gardens, visit some pineapple gardens and lemon orchards.
 Also show you the tea deposit activities on a tea garden before sunset (if available) when female workers gather to deposit their tea leaves which they collected during the whole day, which is photogenic.

 - Visit a colony of tea workers if time permits.

 - After dinner, we’ll take you to Nilkontho Tea cabin to taste the famous 7 layer tea of Srimangal.

 - Early morning, go for a rewarding wildlife trekking through the Lawachara National Park.
 We’ll take the 03 hours trail for the maximum opportunity to see wildlife, especially the Hollock Gibbons for which this forest is famous for.